akonecki/CodingProjects/ctci/iteration1/chapter8/README.md

 #### Problem Solution
 - provides a full implementation.
 - solution provides a template solution of the definition of `Card` which was not taken into consideration for personal implementation.

+### Problem 2
+#### Problem Statement
+>
+Imagine you have a call center with three levels of employees: respondent, manager, and director.
+An incoming call must be first allocated to a respondent who is free.
+If the respondent cant handle the call, he or she must escalate the call to a manager.
+If the manager is not free or not able to handle it then the call should be escalated to a director.
+Design the classes and the data structures for this problem.
+Implement a mehtod `dispatchCall()` which assigns a call to the first available employee.

+#### Problem Discussion

+#### Problem Design

+#### Problem Issues

+#### Problem Solution